-B.4.
-Requirements
+B.4 Requirements

-- B.4.1 All aspects of notification and Sample collection for Athletes who are Minors shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete being a Minor. - B.4.2 In planning or arranging Sample collection, the Sample Collection Authority and DCO shall consider whether there will be any Sample collection for Athletes who are Minors that may require modifications to the standard procedures for notification or Sample collection. - B.4.3 The Sample Collection Authority and the DCO shall have the authority to make modifications as the situation requires when possible and as long as such modifications will not compromise the identity, security or integrity of the Sample.
-All such modifications shall be documented. - B.4.4 Athletes who are Minors should be notified in the presence of an Athlete representative (who is not a Minor) in addition to the DCO/Chaperone, and may choose to be accompanied by a representative throughout the entire Sample Collection Session.
-Even if the Minor declines a representative, the Sample Collection Authority or DCO, as applicable, shall consider whether another third party ought to be present during notification of the Athlete. - B.4.5 Should an Athlete who is a Minor decline to have a representative present during the collection of a Sample, this shall be clearly documented by the DCO.
-This does not invalidate the Test, but shall be recorded.
+- B.4.1 All aspects of notification and Sample collection for Athletes who are Minors shall be carried out in accordance with the standard notification and Sample collection procedures unless modifications are necessary due to the Athlete being a Minor. - B.4.2 The Sample Collection Authority and the DCO shall have the authority to make modifications as the situation requires as long as such modifications will not compromise the integrity, identity and security of the Sample.
+All such modifications shall be documented. - B.4.3 Athletes who are Minors should be notified in the presence of an Athlete representative (who is not a Minor) and should also be accompanied by a representative throughout the entire Sample Collection Session.